-Small scale rearing of insects has a lighter environmental impact than typically Western forms of animal protein.
+Small-scale rearing of insects has a lighter environmental impact than typically Western forms of animal protein.
 Demand for animal protein increases the demand for grain and protein as fodder for livestock.
-Around 6 kg of plant protein are needed to feed livestock to produce 1 kg of high-quality animal protein.
+Around six kilograms of plant protein are needed to feed livestock to produce one kilogram of high quality animal protein.
 Being cold-blooded, insects can convert feed into increased body mass more efficiently—crickets can convert feed to meat with an efficiency two, four and twelve times that of chicken, pigs and cattle, respectively.

 Edible insects produce fewer levels of greenhouse gases than most livestock and require considerably less water.
 As it can be done in vertically stacked boxes, insect-rearing does not need extensive land-clearing to expand production.
 (A necessary addendum: further research is needed into potential allergens associated with edible insects and to ensure that environmental benefits of insect rearing are retained when scaled up.)